 This blog post was paid for by LoanLink.
 We take the quality of our website very seriously and only ensure the best content to be published, regardless of sponsored or non-sponsored content.
 We trust and love all the brands we work with, enough to recommend them to you, our loyal readers!

 Property values in Dusseldorf are on the rise

 For the past decade, the value of homes has been rising across Germany.
 In some cities, prices have risen by 60% according to Deutsche Bank Research.
-The graph below shows the property price changes in various major German cities between 2008 and 2018.
-It is clear that while prices have increased by 100% in most cities over this time period.
 While Munich remains the most expensive city in Germany to buy, Dusseldorf remains affordable compared to other cities while still offering a solid return.

-With the vacancy rate in Dusseldorf declining and currently at just about 1% according to Deutsche Bank Research, people looking for solid and safe investments are adding property to their portfolios.
-According to Deutsche Bank, prices and rents are set to increase in Dusseldorf for the foreseeable future due to favorable overall economic development.
+With the vacancy rate in Düsseldorf declining and currently at just about 1% according to Deutsche Bank Research, people looking for solid and safe investments are adding a property to their portfolios.
+According to Deutsche Bank, prices and rents are set to increase in Düsseldorf for the foreseeable future due to favorable overall economic development.
 If you’re interested in buy-to-let, landlords can deduct mortgage interest from rental income taxes as a business expense.